The DRESS Equation¶

 edge loop with

 #pragma omp parallel for.
 Each thread processes a subset of edges independently. - GPU (CUDA / OpenCL / Metal).
 Each edge can be mapped to a single thread or warp.
-The CSR adjacency and intercept arrays are read-only during the iteration, so they can reside in device memory with no synchronisation.
+The CSR adjacency and intercept arrays are read-only during the iteration, so they can reside in device memory with no synchronization.
 Only a barrier between iterations (to swap the read/write buffers) is needed.

 - Distributed.
 Edges can be partitioned across machines.
-Each partition needs read access to the edge values of its neighbours (a halo / ghost layer), exchanged once per iteration.
+Each partition needs read access to the edge values of its neighbors (a halo / ghost layer), exchanged once per iteration.
 The communication volume scales with the number of cut edges between partitions, not the total graph size.

 The double-buffering scheme (current values in edge_dress, next